scratchpapers/data/stubhub_mls_game_scrape/README.md

 <img src='images/Sample_Games_Site.png'>

-#### When the scraper is run, the following result is shown
+#### When the scraper is run, the following result is shown.
+It scrapes info such as Home Team, Away Team, GameDate, GameName, Lowest Price ticket available, link to get the tickets, etc. This can be further expanded to get ticketing information

 <img src='images/Sample_Games_Output.png'>

-#### This mini project was done just for few MLS games, but the code can be expanded to get the ticket information for those games as well
+#### This mini project was done just for few MLS games, but the code can be expanded to get the ticket information for more teams.
+4 of the teams are included in this example